 We will also explore the advantages of core drilling and how it can be used to make perfect round holes in concrete structures.
 The process of cutting asphalt or concrete cores is similar, but the reasons for sampling each of these materials are substantially different.
-Portland cement concrete consolidates into its final position while in a plastic state and remains there.
-It cures over time through the hydration process and hardens, developing high compressive strength.
+Portland cement concrete consolidates into its final position while in a plastic state and remains there as it cures over time through the hydration process and hardens, developing high compressive strength.
 ASTM C42 and AASHTO T 24 describe standard practices for the coring of hardened concrete elements and structures.

 ASTM C823 guides the planning of examination and sampling of concrete structures.
-There are a wide variety of types of drills available today, and some do a better job than others when it comes to drilling holes in concrete or asphalt materials.
+There are a wide variety of types of drills available today, but some do a better job than others when it comes to drilling holes in concrete or asphalt materials.
 Our job is not to drill holes, but to extract high quality and uniform cores for laboratory testing.
 This approach requires equipment with enough power and control to spin a drill bit straight through difficult materials.

 A drill motor mounted in a robust frame with a precision feed, solidly anchored to prevent vibration, displacement and seizure of the drill bit, directly affects the quality of the sample.
 Asphalt pavement presents unique problems when coring.
 It is softer than concrete, but also more abrasive.
 The frictional heat from the diamond drill bits makes the asphalt softer and more viscous.

 As the material softens, it can pinch the diamond drill bit, causing the drill to stop and damage the sample.
 Once the concrete has hardened sufficiently, it is easier to extract high quality, intact samples.
 Coring during the early stages of curing or when green can damage the sample.
 It seems counter-intuitive, but concrete coring bits use a softer bonding material to set the diamonds.